ahatamiz/CAMs/README.md

 # Model-agnostic Class Activation Map Generator

-This repository contains a model-agnostic module, impemented in Pytorch, for visualization of Class Activation Maps (CAMs) and similar techniques.
+This repository contains a model-agnostic module for generating Class Activation Maps (CAMs) in Pytorch.

 Our implemented CAM module can be used with any pretrained out-of-the-box network.
 The demo provided below serves as a working example.